Specialty Certification

 CONCEPTUAL - Provides effective and accurate evaluation of the application submitted by companies:

-- Effectively follows established licensing procedures to collect and analyze data and
+- Effectively follows established licensing procedures to collect and analyze data.

 LEGAL/COMPLIANCE - Provides effective and accurate evaluation of policies, procedures, laws, rules, and regulations:

-- Effectively demonstrates knowledge of policies, procedures, laws, rules and regulations and
+- Effectively demonstrates knowledge of policies, procedures, laws, rules and regulations.

-- Effectively follows established procedures for presenting deficient application information and recommending corrective action to applicants
+- Effectively follows established procedures for presenting deficient application information and clearly and concisely recommends corrective action to applicants and/or oversees staff adherence to procedures for addressing deficiencies and communicating regulatory requirements.

-HUMAN RELATIONS - Provides effective oral and written communication by:
+COMMUNICATIONS - Provides effective oral and written communication:

-- Effectively and clearly communicating with applicants to obtain information
+- Effectively and clearly communicates with applicants to obtain the required information.

-- Effectively and clearly communicating deficiencies to supervisory personnel and/or owners/directors/individuals
+- Effectively and clearly communicates deficiencies to supervisory personnel and/or regulated entities.

-- Effectively preparing written comments that are accurate, grammatically correct, logically arranged, and factually support any conclusions drawn
+- Effectively prepares written comments that are accurate, grammatically correct, and logically arranged, to factually support any conclusions drawn.

-- Effectively providing licensing information to the public
+- Effectively and clearly provides licensing information to the public.

 Learning Plan, Mortgage School Course Listing for Agency Account Administrator